Easy Ground Beef Enchilada Zucchini Boats

 Zucchini Boat Toppings & Variations

 The great thing about these stuffed zucchini boats is just how many variations there are!
 I love to load mine up with all of my favorite enchilada toppings for extra flavor.
-You can easily turn these vegetarian or make them even healthier by swapping the ground beef!
+You can easily turn these vegetarian by swapping the ground beef!

 • Make it vegetarian.
 Omit the ground beef and add in some extra ingredients like corn and black beans for a filling vegetarian meal.